Mike D’Elena has been working for himself for 15 years, first with a custom apparel company, then in real estate, with some overlap between.

 Automation is important but only to a certain level.

-Today’s episode of Rise Grind Repeat we talked to Mike D’Elena from North & Co we talked about how he’s focused on marketing and how that’s got him from a one man show to have a multiple people on his team.
+Today’s episode of Rise Grind Repeat we talked to Mike D’Elena from North & Co we talked about his real estate marketing plan and how that’s got him from a one man show to have a multiple people on his team.
 Let’s dive right in Thanks so much for joining on episode of rise, run, repeat.
 I’m excited been, I mean, connect with you probably two and a half years ago but but watching you on Instagram and just love everything that you’re doing and would love to kind of just pick your brain on how you got into the real estate industry, different things that you’ve been doing on a marketing side, and then kind of what kind of pulses that are on the market with everything going on and how do you plan on kind of growing as you move forward.
 So who are you in and what’s a little bit about you?

 name’s Mike D’Elena.
 I’m a real estate agent at North and co also the branch For their east valley office, which kind of encompasses like the Tempe, Chandler, Gilbert Mesa, our two key areas also run a team of six people.
 So three agents than three supporting staff, including myself, been in real estate for about eight years self employed for about 15.
 So I ran a T shirt company in a custom apparel company prior to that for seven years.
 So just been doing my own thing for a long time. couldn’t really imagine any other way.
 I got a family, three young kids boy and two younger girls wife been married for almost 10.
 So yeah, just Arizona is home now and from California originally, but

 yeah, cool.
 Great.
-Is there
+Is there a method to your real estate marketing plan?

 What was it like going from the apparel business into real estate?
 What made you want to make